Mosimane: Ex-Mamelodi Sundowns coach open to Al Ahly return as links with Cazorla's club Al Sadd emerge | Goal.com

 Mosimane has been strongly linked with Al Sadd after the Qatari champions reportedly parted ways with their Spanish coach Javi Gracia on Wednesday.

-Qatari website Pro Al are reporting that Mosimane could be in line to replace the former Villarreal manager who guided Al Sadd to this season's Qatari Stars League title.
+Qatari website Pro Al is reporting that Mosimane could be in line to replace the former Villarreal manager who guided Al Sadd to this season's Qatari Stars League title.

 However, the 56-year-old tactician has indicated he could consider returning to Al Ahly in the future and that he is sad by the fact he left the club during an international Fifa break.